gutkyu/node-xlrd/Readme.md

 	#### workbook.cleanUp()
-		all resources( file descriptor, large caches) released. once cleanUp() called, no more reload or parse sheets.
+		all resources( file descriptor, large caches) released.
+		Once cleanUp() called, no more reload or parse sheets.

 		* onDemand == true,
-			recommand to call this function , if don't neet to load or parse sheets.
+			Call this function ,if don't neet to load or parse sheets.
 		* onDemand == false (default),
-			allow function 'workbook.cleanUp()' to be omitted,
-			because 'xlrd.open()' calls this by  after callback finished.
+			It is possible to omit workbook.cleanUp(), because xlrd.open() implicit calls it after the callback finished.

-		* if a error raised in xlrd.open callback, implicit workbook.cleanUp() call  by 'xlrd.open()'
+		* if any error raised in xlrd.open callback, workbook.cleanUp() implicit call by xlrd.open()

 	#### workbook.sheet.count
-		zero-based index of sheet in workbook.
+		Zero-based index of sheet in workbook.

 	#### workbook.sheet.names
 		return A list of the names of all the worksheets in the workbook file.